Hartwig Masuch

-Hartwig Masuch (born July 20, 1954, in Hagen) is a German music executive.
+Hartwig Masuch (born July 20, 1954) is a German music executive.
 Since 2008, he has been chief executive officer of BMG Rights Management, a Bertelsmann group division.
 Under his leadership, BMG became a leading international music company.
 According to Billboard, he is among the most influential representatives of the industry in the world.
 Masuch was himself a musician and producer and is considered a pioneer of the Neue Deutsche Welle.

 Early life

 After graduating high school, Masuch began studying economics at the Ruhr University Bochum in 1974.
 At the same time, he worked for the chair of money theory, and was the frontman of the Ramblers, a punk and new wave band.
 To finance his livelihood, he worked as a taxi driver at times.
 At the age of 20, Masuch signed his first recording contract.
 In 1980, he finished his studies without graduation to concentrate on his career as a musician.

 Masuch founded an independent music publishing house, was the first to sign with Nena, and produced the debut album of Extrabreit.
 Since then, he has been regarded as a pioneer of Neue Deutsche Welle.
 He also established his own music label and was responsible for hits by Ina Deter and others before selling it in 1984.